Powerful threat prediction, prevention, detection, and response along with compliance in a scalable, simple managed solution.

 Dashboards display a graphical representation of the database object changes and actions carried out on that object.

 Through dashboards, we can also easily track multiple/brute force login failures.
 Alerts trigger when a user performs any changes on the database, database view, schema, user management, etc.

 After Microsoft SQL Server is configured to deliver events to EventTracker, alerts, dashboards, and reports can be configured into EventTracker.

 The configuration details are consistent with EventTracker version 9.x and later, and Microsoft SQL Server 2012 and later.

-To configure Microsoft SQL server to send logs to EventTracker, refer the How to Guide.
+To configure Microsoft SQL server to send logs to EventTracker, refer to the How-to Guide.

-For more information please refer the Integration guide
+For more information please refer to the Integration guide